FinalsClub/karmaworld/README.md

   1. `foreman run python manage.py sanitize_usde_schools`

 * `fetch_usde_csv` downloads school records and stores them to `./schools.csv`.
 This file name and location is arbitrary.
 As long as the same file is passed into `import_usde_csv` for reading, everything should be fine.

+* `fetching_usde_csv` requires `7zip` to be installed for processing compressed archives.
+On Debian-based systems, this entails `apt-get install p7zip-full`

 ## Run